 This course gives a general introduction to biological and biomedical imaging.
 Topics covered include basic imaging theory, microscopy, tomography, and imaging through tissue.
 Both physical and computational imaging will be covered, across a variety of different modalities (including visible light, x-ray, MRI, and ultrasound).
 The gaps between current technology and limits suggested by information theory will be discussed.

-ELE 453 Optical Electronics
+ELE 453 Optical and Quantum Electronics

 Electromagnetic waves.
 Gaussian beams.
 Optical resonators.
 Interaction of light and matter.
 Lasers.
 Mode locking and Q-switching in lasers.
 Three hours of lectures.
 Prerequisites: 351 or PHY 304 or permission of instructor.